top of page

 How sensitive are your speakers and how loud do you like to listen to music?

 Speaker sensitivity is usually measured in dB SPL.
 Highly efficient speakers take very little power to produce a loud listening volume, which allows you to use an amplifier with lower power.
 I generally recommend speakers above 90 dB SPL for any of my single-ended amplifiers which have lower output power, but this isn't required.
-If your speakers are below 90 dB SPL or you prefer to listen to music loudly, then I would recommend the AE1, AE1-C or Reqiuem, which are capable of higher output power.
+If your speakers are below 90 dB SPL or you prefer to listen to music loudly, then I would recommend the AE1, AE1-C, Pacific 63 or Reqiuem, which are capable of higher output power.
 The Legendarium or Exordium can still be fine with lower sensitivity speakers, but just know that they will have lower output power and limits to their listening volume.
 If you prefer the most power possible because of your listening preferences or speaker sensitivity, then I offer the Requiem which is a push-pull amplifier with a maximum 20W per channel.
 None of these amplifiers should be considered "party" amplifiers or used outdoors to try and rock the neighborhood!

 Component Quality and Price